31December99/Unit3Dup/README.md

     Create a torrent for a single subfolder (series or movie).
     Create a torrent for a single movie or episode.
+    Create a torrent file for a collection of files

 #### In Auto Mode (-scan):
 This command allows you to scan for movies and series and automatically upload and seed them.